8 Min

 I’m returning to this point.
 First, a little about myself.

-That means I was only 15 years old when I started work, and, yes, in England, it was and still is, illegal to work full-time at that age.
+That means I was only 15 years old when I started working.
+And yes, in England, it was and still is illegal to work full-time at that age.

-For the next 3 years, whilst still living in a children’s home, I got to travel the breadth of the UK.
-Then, at short notice, I was invited to Canada to help advise professionals and young people.
-A great opportunity that posed a small—well, rather big—problem.
-I was a kid in care, and no one had my birth certificate.
-After a lot of work in a very short time, at the last minute, we found it.
-I got my passport and ventured onto my first flight to Toronto, Canada, where I attended a conference … as an adviser.
+For the next 3 years, while residing in a children’s home, I traveled across the UK.
+Then, I received a sudden invitation to Canada to advise professionals and young people.
+It was a significant opportunity that presented a major challenge: as a kid in care, my birth certificate was unavailable.
+After intense effort in a short time, we finally located it at the last minute.
+With my passport secured, I embarked on my first flight to Toronto, Canada, where I attended a conference as an adviser.

 I couldn’t believe what was happening to me – and, as I said, my life changed forever.

 Let’s go back to the missing passport that nearly curtained my opportunity.
 Who knows where I would be if I had not gotten on that plane?
-My destiny relied on a piece of paper I didn’t have access.
-What’s even harder to believe is that in 2022 many are in the same powerless position.
-This was my first “Aha! moment” with Web3 when I realized how it could revolutionize people’s lives – especially those in disadvantaged and underrepresented communities.
+My destiny relied on a piece of paper to which I didn’t have access.
+What’s even harder to believe is that in 2022, many are in the same powerless position.
+This was my first “Aha! moment” with Web3 when I realized how it could revolutionize people’s lives—especially those in disadvantaged and underrepresented communities.

-So by 18, following my travels around parts of the globe and working with disadvantaged young people, I launched a charity called The International Youth In Care Network.
+So, at 18, after traveling globally and working with disadvantaged youth, I founded The International Youth In Care Network charity.
 Our goal was to link youth in care networks across the globe to strengthen our voices and help us learn from each other.

 I suppose I could have been called an entrepreneur, using today’s language.

-After meeting and working with so many educated and qualified people, I quickly realized that I needed to get educated or I wouldn’t get very far—that’s intimately connected to my second “Aha! moment” of how Web3 revolutionizes people’s lives.
+After working with many educated people, I realized I needed more education to progress.
+This was my second “Aha! moment” about how Web3 transforms lives.

-My first full-time job, as a 20-year-old, was Community Worker.
+My first full-time job as a 20-year-old was as a Community Worker.
 No, it was not a Web3 community manager!
-But there are tons of similarities, especially because of its community focus—“Aha moment” number 3.
+But there are tons of similarities, especially because of its community focus—”Aha moment” number 3.

 Back then, my community worker role had a twofold purpose: